contao/docs/docs/manual/layout/site-structure/configure-pages.en.md

 **Assign access rights:** Here you can assign access rights to a page.
 If you do not select this option, the access rights will be inherited from a parent page.

-**Owner:** Here you define the owner of the page.
+**Owner:** Here you can set the owner of the page.

 **Group:** Here you define the group of the page.

-**Access rights:** Here you assign the rights to the individual access levels.
+**Access rights**: Here you assign the rights to the individual access levels.

 For more information on the permissions system and the configuration of users and user groups, see the [System Administration](/de/system/einstellungen/) page.

 ## Access protection

-In contrast to access rights, which define the rights in the backend, access protection refers to the protection of a page from access in the frontend.
-Visitors must first log in with their user name and password before they can access the page.
+In contrast to access rights, which define the rights in the back end, access protection refers to the protection of a page from access in the front end.
+Visitors must first log in with their username and password before they can access the page.
 Otherwise they would only see an error page.

 **Protect page:** Here you can restrict access to a page.
 If you do not select this option, access protection is inherited from a parent page.